11 Hidden Causes of Insomnia

 Muscle tension can actually be sending signals to your brain that you are under stress.
 This is why you may feel so relaxed after doing some stretching or getting a massage, which also can help lower cortisol and anxiety (5).
 You can try either one of these strategies to loosen up or try a relaxing bath with Epsom salts and essential oils to soothe away tense muscles.

 9. Nutrient Deficiencies

-There are certain nutrients that play a significant role in promoting and improving quality of sleep.
+There are certain nutrients that play a significant role in helping us overcome insomnia and improving the quality of our sleep.